thacherT1D/webdevstuff/Server_Side_Frameworks_with_Express/Express:_REST.desc.md

 ## How does REST work?

-Imagine you need to build a server that manages the persistence of guest resources.
+Imagine a RESTful HTTP server manages the persistence of the following guest resources.

 ```js
 var guests = [{ name: 'Teagan' }];
 ```

-You're task is to build a RESTful server that handles the following routes.
+The server handles the following REST actions by mapping them to specific HTTP requests.

 | REST Action       | Request Method | Request URL | Request Body |
 |-------------------|----------------|-------------|--------------|